back search

 Early Pregnancy

-Updated on 27 March 2023
+Updated on 3 November 2023

 Pregnancy is a beautiful journey that brings a lot of joy and excitement to expecting parents.
 However, it can also be a time of uncertainty and anxiety, especially during the first few weeks when many women are unsure if they are pregnant or not.
-While a missed period is often a telltale sign, there are several other symptoms of pregnancy in 1 week.
+While a missed period is often a telltale sign, there are several other symptoms of pregnancy in first week.

-In this article, we will explore the various week 1 pregnancy symptoms that can occur as early as one week after conception.
+In this article, we will explore the various pregnancy symptoms week 1 that can occur as early as one week after conception.
 These symptoms, such as light spotting, nausea, and tender breasts, may be mild and easily dismissed as something else, but they can provide an early indication of pregnancy.

 Although it may seem strange, your first week of pregnancy is determined by the date of your last menstrual period.
 Even if you weren't pregnant at the time, your last menstrual cycle is considered week 1 of pregnancy.
 From weeks 1 to 4, nothing changes at the cellular level.
 The fertilised egg produces a blastocyst (a fluid-filled collection of cells) that develops into the organs and body parts of the baby.

-The blastocyst will implant in the endometrium, the uterine lining, around 10 to 14 days (week 4) following fertilisation.
+The blastocyst will implant in the endometrium, the uterine lining, around 10 to 14 days following fertilisation.
 This may result in implantation bleeding, which might be misinterpreted as a light period.
 It does not happen to everyone.
 If it does happen, it generally happens around the time you anticipate your period to start.

 The following are some symptoms of implantation bleeding: